CiaranMoran27/Testing/README.md

 <br/>

 ## Introduction
-This README file gives a more in-depth explanation of the code used to complete the weekly tasks for the 2021 Programmingand Scripting GMIT module as part of the Higher Diploma in Science in Computing.
+This README file gives a more in-depth explanation of the code used to complete the weekly tasks for the 2021 Programming and Scripting GMIT module as part of the Higher Diploma in Science in Computing.
 <br/>